dan-atack/eCommerce-Project/server/README.md

 the "/history/:confirmation" endpoint will receive a confirmation number from the user and filter through an array of past orders to return a specific order with the details of what items were purchased, in what quantity and for how much.

+the "/list/categories" endpoint will simply return an array of all the categories once requested.

+the "/item/:itemId" endpoint will return the information of the specified item.

 Categories :
 // 'Fitness',
 // 'Medical',